The Language of the Qurʾān in the Month of the Qurʾān

 It is within this latter vision that the Arabic primers of the Farangī Maḥall belong, with Mīzān al-Ṣarf serving as the first formal gateway into the science of the language.

-Despite their unmatched pedagogical value, these works have gradually fallen out of circulation in recent times.
+Despite their unmatched pedagogical strength, these works have gradually fallen out of circulation in recent times.

-At the Khairabadi Institute, our aim is to bridge this gap and reintroduce these classical methods, allowing students today to benefit from a time-tested approach to Arabic study that shaped generations of scholars over centuries.
+At the Khairabadi Institute, our aim is to bridge this gap — to reintroduce these classical methods and restore access to a time-tested approach to Arabic study that shaped generations of scholars over centuries.

 Who This Course Is For